 To set up automatic scaling, you must create and configure some entities in the Command Center.

-If you don't already have a server entity for the on-premises access node or the EC2 access node, then add a server entity using the Virtual Server package.
-If you want to use an EC2 access node, then you must authenticate using an IAM role.
+If there is no server for an Azure Cloud access node, then add a server using the Virtual Server package.
 For instructions, see Adding an Additional Server.